egueli/SamsungM7_IR/README.md

 ### Firmware

+The firmware mainly takes care of decoding IR signals and translating them to REST requests.
+Other features:
+* Managing the WiFi connection, and will reset if connection is lost;
+* Finding out the speaker on the network, and finding its IP address, using MDNS;
+* Controlling a display for user feedback.

 The firmware needs PlatformIO to be built.

-* In `src/speaker.cpp` change `IP_ADDRESS` to the IP address of the speaker.
-You can find it from your router's DHCP page.
+#### Firmware configuration

-* Create a file `src/wifi_credentials.h` to enter your Wi-Fi crendentials.
+Create a file `src/wifi_credentials.h` to enter your Wi-Fi crendentials.
 See details in `src/wifi.cpp`.

-### Display

-This firmware can also provide user feedback via four 7-segment displays, controlled by a MAX7219, if provided (i.e. the firwmare should just work even if there is no display).

-### IR codes
+#### IR codes

 The firmware is compatible with my LG smart TV remote control.
 It uses the NEC protocol.
 The following buttons are recognized: